OWASP Top 10 Overview

 This occurs when libraries and components run with the same trust-level as the application, and have known issues of their own.

-Most security breaches are not discovered by the organization that has been breached, but rather by its users.
-Insufficient logging and monitoring means that the organization is not taking enough steps to become aware of breaches.
+The organization does not discover most security breaches that has been breached, but rather by its users.
+Insufficient logging and monitoring means the organization is not taking enough steps to become aware of breaches.

 This is the OWASP Top 10 as they stand today.
 Expect this list to change.